scraperflow/scraperflow/Readme.md

 A valid Java 12 environment is needed.
 To check it, type `java -version` in your terminal.
 [sdkman](https://sdkman.io) is recommended.

+To run scraper, run

+    scraper

+If you need to set JVM options, set them as the environment variable `JAVA_TOOL_OPTIONS`.
+Example:

+    export JAVA_TOOL_OPTIONS="-Xms64m -Xmx128m"
+    scraper

+The console should notify the user if it picked up the options.

 You can also inspect the plugins and nodes and install them manually by